 Example: An external contractor is to work temporarily within a client organization's development team.
-The contractor has a Visual Studio Enterprise with MSDN subscription as a benefit of his firm being in the Microsoft Partner Network (MPN).
+The contractor has a Visual Studio Enterprise Subscription as a benefit of his firm being in the Microsoft Partner Network (MPN).
 Since a Visual Studio subscription obtained as a benefit of MPN cannot be used for consulting services: